RetroAchievements/docs/docs/developer-docs/real-examples/using-hit-counts-as-a-timer.md

+---
+title: Using Hit Counts as a Timer for Achievements
+description: Learn how to use hit counts as a timer to create achievements that require maintaining conditions for a specific duration, illustrated with an example from Super Hang-On.
+---

 # Using Hit Counts as a Timer

 In this example, you'll see how hit counts can be used as a timer and award an achievement if a condition is true for 10 seconds.